marcammann/CSMapper/README.md

 ```
 __Employee.plist__

-Notice that we use the __mapper__ key to define the object that will be transforming our NSDate
+Notice that we use the __mapper__ key to define an array of objects that will undergoe transformation.

 ```
 <plist version="1.0">